cprima/cprimanet/tec/log/audio/_posts/2022-01-15-automated-analysis-youtube-channel.md

 ## Step 1: Reading the incident report

+Let us read this comment on LinkedIn as if we were an IT Supporter and this was an incident:

-- volume is being turned up
+- The reporter mentions that the volume is being turned up
-- the room has qualities attributed to it
+- The room has a certain qualitiy attributed to it ("is quiet")
-- off-the-shelf technology is mentioned
+- Off-the-shelf technology is mentioned (The RØDE wirelss Go microphone)
-- audio-quality is described as having white noise
+- The quality of the recording is described as having white noise

 ## verfifying the incident report

-- room is quiet, but has reverb
+- Listening to the linked video the room is indeed quiet, but has a reverb like a kitchen or
-- white noise is a good general description but the correct term
+- The term "white noise" is not 100% correctly used, it is safe to assume that "noise floor" is meant
-- the audio signal chain is only parially described
+- The description of the audio signal chain is not complete

 ## ticket triage